nickeubank/ds4humans/docs/_sources/30_questions/00_from_problems_to_questions.md

 - “Gender” gap (or “Racial” gap)?
 - What are we measuring?
 Why?
 How?
 What does it mean?
 What is the data?
 - Demographics are not causal!
 - The hardest issues are often not statistical or programming, they are critical thinking!!

-As a data scientist, it will probably be the case that the people you work with will not come to you with well-formed research questions they want investigated.
-Instead, it is much more likely they will come to you with a problem they are facing, and in some cases a poorly formed idea of how they think you can solve their problem using data science (a solution that will almost certain invoke the magic of "machine learning").
+  -->

 When this happens, it is your job to do two things: